-Barley Homes (Group) Limited is a company limited by shares and wholly owned by Suffolk County Council (50%), St Edmundsbury Borough Council (25%) and Forest Heath District Council (25%).
+Barley Homes (Group) Limited is a company limited by shares and was wholly owned by Suffolk County Council (50%), St Edmundsbury Borough Council (25%) and Forest Heath District Council (25%).
+Suffolk County Council subsequently withdrew from the arrangement with effect from 1 October 2018, leaving St Edmundsbury and Forest Heath each 50% shareholders.

 The company, which was incorporated on 15 March 2016, will act commercially, building homes for sale and private rent (including delivering housing schemes in line with Planning Policy).

-This arrangement is a legal entity conducted under joint control with up to 7 directors (each having equal voting rights), 4 of whom are appointed by the shareholders (2 SCC, 1 St Edmundsbury, 1 Forest Heath) and up to 3 independent directors who may not be employed by any of the shareholders.
-Only the 4 shareholder appointments have been made to date with a resultant voting rights split of 50:25:25.
+This arrangement is a legal entity conducted under joint control with up to 7 directors (each having equal voting rights).
+Only 2 shareholder appointments have been made to date (1 from each council) with a resultant voting rights split of 50:50.